 6. Find an inexpensive way to incorporate colour

-There can be some trial and error involved in the process of adding more colour to your wardrobe.
+There can be some trial and error in adding more colour to your wardrobe.
 It might take you a while to find your colour groove, so it can be wise not to commit to too many big spends while you do this.

-To save money during this phase, it can be helpful to visit charity shops or websites like eBay that sell second-hand clothing – or to buy a few cheaper staple pieces, like colourful T-shirts and scarves.
+To save money during this phase, it can help to visit charity shops or websites like eBay that sell second-hand clothing – or start by buying a few cheaper staple pieces, like colourful T-shirts and scarves.
 Perhaps you could borrow pieces from friends and family.

 For some people, thrifting starts as a way to save money but then becomes a regular hobby.
 There can be something quite exciting about the idea of hunting through forgotten treasures and giving a preloved piece of clothing a new lease of life.
-Thrifting is also a great way to enjoy fashion in a sustainable way.
+Thrifting is also a great way to enjoy fashion sustainably.

 7. Ask a friend or family member which colours suit you best

-If you find that you want to wear more colour, but are having doubts about whether something suits you, it can be helpful to get an honest opinion from someone.
-You should try to ask someone who’ll give you a straight answer, and not just tell you what they think you want to hear.
+If you’d like to wear more colour but are having doubts about whether something suits you, it can help to get an honest opinion.
+You should try to ask someone who’ll give you a straight answer and not just tell you what you’d like to hear.

-Often, it’s our own beliefs about the way we look that heavily influence what we consider wearing, so seeing ourselves through someone else’s eyes can be helpful.
+Often, our own beliefs about the way we look heavily influence what we consider wearing, so seeing ourselves through someone else’s eyes can be helpful.

 8. Choose your timing

-For those not used to wearing a colourful ensemble, taking those first steps towards a brighter wardrobe can be a little daunting.
+For those not used to wearing a colourful ensemble, taking those first steps towards a brighter wardrobe can be daunting.
 Therefore, it can be helpful to consider the timing.

-As you get more comfortable wearing colour, you might feel that you want to start introducing more colour to your work outfits and your typical everyday attire too.
+As you get more comfortable wearing colour, you might feel you’d like to start introducing more of it to your work outfits and typical everyday attire.

 9. Get inspired

-Brigitte Marie Foret, Trinny Woodall, and Josephine Lawlon are examples of women who regularly dabble with colour.
-Men who are often seen wearing colour include Lono Brazil, Irvin Randle, and Martin Kuhlmann.
+Brigitte Marie Foret, Trinny Woodall, and Josephine Lawlon are women who regularly dabble with colour.
+Men who are often seen wearing bright shades include Lono Brazil, Irvin Randle, and Martin Kuhlmann.

 10. Remember that confidence is key